CastosHQ/Seriously-Simple-Podcasting/README.md

 ## Description ##

-"Seriously Simple Podcasting" is a simple and easy-to-use podcasting solution for WordPress.
+"Seriously Simple Podcasting" is an easy-to-use podcasting solution for WordPress that is as powerful as it is simple.
 It uses a native WordPress interface and has minimal settings so as not to distract you from what you really need to do - publish your content.

 **Primary Features**

 - Simple settings so you can get your podcast up and running quickly
 - New `podcast` post type and `series` taxonomy for managing your podcast episodes
-- Ability to use any post type for podcast episodes
+- Ability to use any post type for your podcast episodes
+- Integration with WordPress post tags for `podcast` post type
-- Highly configurable RSS feed designed for all podcast services and feed readers, including iTunes
+- Highly configurable ad robust RSS feed designed for all podcast services and feed readers, including iTunes
 - Widget for displaying recent podcast episodes anywhere on your site
 - Shortcode for displaying list of podcast episodes or series anywhere on your site
 - Playable episodes using the built-in WordPress media player
-- Allows audio files to be hosted on the same site or any other server
+- The freedom to host your audio files on the same site or any other server
 - Full i18n support

 **Some examples of the plugin in action**